Privacy Policy

 Direct download license activation (dryx.ai version only)

 If you purchase Dryx through direct download from dryx.ai (not the App Store), license activation may verify your license key with our license-server endpoint.
-The verification request includes only the license key and the machine's macOS version — no scan data, no personal information.
+The verification request includes only the license key and the machine's macOS version — no inspection data, no personal information.
 App Store users do not encounter this; Apple handles licensing.

 5. Folder Access Permissions